RuthAmponsah/InterviewApp/DEPLOYMENT_CHECKLIST.md

 - [ ] Test on multiple Android devices and versions
 - [ ] Test with slow network conditions
 - [ ] Test offline mode
-- [ ] Test dark mode on all screens
+- [x] Test dark mode on all screens ✅
 - [ ] Load testing with multiple users

 ### 8. **Legal & Compliance** �